PizzaPadawan/weekend-jquery-salary-calculator/README.md

 - [x] STRETCH: Update the Total Monthly span to decrement once an employee is deleted.

 CSS:
 - [x] STRETCH: Make it STYLIN.
-I'm thinking 90's office chic. [unsplash](https://unsplash.com/) for images.
-Maybe a Windows 98 theme?
+Vaporwave / Windows 98 theme, anyone?